-Unit testing is also known for the first level of testing.
+Unit testing is also known as the first level of testing.
 A unit means a small component.
 Unit testing is the process of testing small components of software or product.
 This testing is performed using the white box testing method.
 One of the main advantages of unit testing is it allows each small component of the software to be tested separately.
-This testing is performed by the developers.
-The goal behind this testing is to test each component of the software to check that it is functioning well or not, does it work as it is intended, does it fulfills the specified requirements.
+The developers perform this testing.
+This testing aims to test each component of the software to check that it is functioning well or not, does it works as it is intended, does it fulfills the specified requirements.

 Advantages of Unit Testing